GhettoGirl/MusicConsole.js/README.md

 # Music Console

+**THIS VERSION OF MUSIC CONSOLE IS OBSOLETE AND WON'T BE MAINTAINED ANYMORE!**

+**Superseded by the second rewrite of this application named [Music Console Reborn](https://github.com/magiruuvelvet/MusicConsoleReborn)!**

 ![dependencies](https://david-dm.org/GhettoGirl/MusicConsole.js.svg)

 A simple console app which organizes all of your media files for fast and easy access.